 Recommended Subjects: Life Sciences

-Degree: Biokinetics courses are offered at NWU, UV and UP.
-Alternately, after students have obtained a BA or BSc degree in Human Movement Science - UFS, UZ, NMMU, they enrol for the Honours degree in Human Movement Science and specialise in Biokinetics.
+Degree: Biokinetics degrees are offered at Wits and UFS.
+Alternately, after students have obtained a BA or BSc degree in Human Movement Science - NMMU, UP, UFH, NWU, they can enrol for the Honours degree in Human Movement Science and specialise in Biokinetics.
 This is a full-time one-year course, offered by most universities.

 - Centre of sports medicine